 In a multi-plaintiff or multi-defendant case, the trial judge should consider naming each individual specifically in lieu of using the generic term “officers” or “defendants.”
 In Chinaryan, the Ninth Circuit explained that the jury instructions were “confusing” where the instructions stated that “to establish an unreasonable seizure in this case, the plaintiffs must prove by a preponderance of the evidence that the officers”—plural—“used excessive force.”
 Chinaryan v.
 City of Los Angeles, 113 F.4th 888, 905 (9th Cir.
 2024) (emphasis in original).
 The “officers” jury instruction language was confusing because it “required the jury to evaluate the excessiveness of the force used by the officers collectively rather than consider whether any single officer used excessive force.”
 Id.
 In light of Chinaryan, the trial judge may consider using a special verdict to identify the specific findings as to each plaintiff and defendant.

 As noted in the Introductory Comment to this chapter, § 1983 liability of a local governing body may not be based on respondeat superior.
 Monell v.
 Dep’t of Soc.
 Servs. of N.Y., 436 U.S. 658, 691 (1978).
 Instead, a plaintiff must establish a “direct causal link” between the municipal policy or custom and the alleged constitutional violation.
 See City of Canton v.
 Harris, 489 U.S. 378, 385 (1989); Sandoval v.
-County of San Diego, 985 F.3d 657, 681 (9th Cir.
+Cnty. of San Diego, 985 F.3d 657, 681 (9th Cir.
 2021).
 This “requires showing both but for and proximate causation.”
 Tsao v.
 Desert Palace, Inc., 698 F.3d 1128, 1146 (9th Cir.
 2012) (quoting Harper v.
 City of Los Angeles, 533 F.3d 1010, 1026 (9th Cir.
 2008).
 In Harper, the Ninth Circuit approved of a jury instruction that explained that “proximate cause exists where ‘an act or omission played a substantial part in bringing about or actually causing the injury or damage to plaintiffs.’”
 Harper, 533 F.3d at 1026; Puente v.
 City of Phoenix, 123 F.4th 1035, 1067 (9th Cir.
 2024) (noting that “failure to train” claim rests on showing that the plaintiff’s injury “in particular was the obvious result of the allegedly inadequate training” and that the plaintiff failed to show that the particular constitutional injury was such an obvious consequence of “the failure to more thoroughly train its officers on the use of chemical agents that it amounted to ‘deliberate indifference’ toward her rights”) (emphasis in original).

 “A policy of inaction or omission may be based on failure to implement procedural

 safeguards to prevent constitutional violations.”
 Tsao, 698 F.3d at 1143.
 A local government’s failure to train its employees “may serve as the basis for § 1983 liability . . . where the failure to train amounts to deliberate indifference to the rights of persons with whom the [employees] come into contact.”
 City of Canton, 489 U.S. at 388; see Connick v.
 Thompson, 563 U.S. 51, 61 (2011).
 The elements of a failure to train Monell claim are: (1) a constitutional violation; (2) a municipal training policy that amounts to a deliberate indifference to constitutional rights; and (3) that the constitutional injury would not have resulted if the municipality properly trained their employees.
 Benavidez v.
-County of San Diego, 993 F.3d 1134, 1153-54 (9th Cir.
+Cnty. of San Diego, 993 F.3d 1134, 1153-54 (9th Cir.
 2021).